alan-hamm/DataPulse-dev/INSTALL.md

 ## Prerequisites

-This project requires specific tools and packages for proper functionality, notably including PyTorch and CuPy.
-Both of these libraries are necessary for optimizing performance and ensuring compatibility with GPU acceleration.
+This project demands specific tools and packages for optimal functionality.
+CuPy, CUDA, and PyTorch are foundational for SpectraSync’s processing power, while PostgreSQL is its neural core—without it, the system cannot run.
+PostgreSQL serves as SpectraSync’s memory and database engine, seamlessly storing, structuring, and recalling the intricate layers of topics and models generated across dimensions.
+Here’s how to get PostgreSQL set up as a prerequisite for SpectraSync:

 - **PyTorch**: Essential for efficient, GPU-accelerated tensor operations, PyTorch facilitates the rapid computation of coherence metrics and other complex numerical tasks.
 By harnessing GPU hardware, PyTorch accelerates processing times significantly, making it ideal for handling the demands of large-scale topic modeling within SpectraSync.
 Its optimized handling of tensor operations ensures that even the most intensive calculations are performed with minimal latency, which is crucial for maintaining high-speed coherence assessments and model evaluations.